wenjianhao/2D_shooting_game_to_practice_python/README.md

-# Simple 2d game for a space ship with the ability to shooting at alien ships
+# Simple 2d python shooting game

 1. Added the ability to move up and down
-2. Just '' python start_game.py '' to play the game
+2. Just run ' python start_game.py ' to play the game

 Opensource